 Your car’s battery should be replaced every three years or so, but this timeline depends on various outside factors, such as if your vehicle is subject to extreme heat or cold weather, or if you leave your car unused for a long period of time.
 And if you frequently leave your car’s interior lights on, that can also drain your battery.

-Replacing your car’s battery can cost anywhere from $59.99 to $200 depending on your car’s make and model and your location.
+Replacing your car’s battery can cost anywhere from $59.99 to $200 depending on your car’s make and model, the quality of the battery you buy, and your location.

 Brake Pad Replacement

 There will be a few signs when you need to repair your brake pads.
 First, your car may make a screeching sound when you apply the brakes.
-Or, if you drive a newer vehicle, your car’s indicator light will come on, telling you it’s time to hit the brakes and visit your local auto servicer.
+Or, if you drive a newer vehicle, your car’s indicator light will come on, telling you it’s time to visit your local auto servicer.

-Brake pad replacement costs an average of $241, but that number depends on your location, your car’s model and year, and if you need to replace the pads on both axles or only one.
+Brake pads generally cost between $35 and $150 for all four wheels; when you include labor costs, that number climbs to a total of $115 to $270 per axel.
+The total you will pay depends on your location, your car’s model and year, and if you need to replace the pads on both axles or only one.

 Tire rotation is another important maintenance item.
 It should be done every 5,000 to 8,000 miles and costs between $35 and $45, though some mechanics or dealers offer it for free when you have other services performed on your car.